CodeYourFuture/immersive-go-course/raft-otel/README.md

 This simply appends the `command` provided to a log.

 **Note:** What Bendersky is doing here is rather sketchily demonstrating a theoretical [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) (FSM).
-FSMs are a computer science concept: the idea that you can implement a program's core state as an abstract machine, with a specific set of states and a specific set of transitions between those states.
+FSMs are a computer science concept (that you don't need to know any details about for this project): the idea that you can implement a program's core state as an abstract machine, with a specific set of states and a specific set of transitions between those states.
 Externally-provided commands are the trigger to move between states.

 Try modifying your code to instead implement Get, Set, and CompareAndSet commands - a highly-consistent key-value store - and make these available via gRPC methods.